lcukyfuture/GraphT/README.md

 ## K-Fold only use train sets and validation sets
  The MUTAG dataset was used with 10-fold cross-validation.
 Using the method in sklearn, random_state is fixed to 1.
 The highest validation accuracy is extracted from each fold as the accuracy of that fold, and finally the model's accuracy is calculated by averaging.
+## Update 2023/9/13
+1. Do all the experiments on MUTAG, and create tables.  :fast_forward:
+2. Using faster kernel. :fast_forward:
+3. Early stop
+4. Trying different attentions.
+5. Positional encoding
+6. Multi head attention
 ### 1 Layer 2 Hops Subgraph Accuracy
 |  | SP | WL | WLSP | Graphlet_3 |
 | :-----:| :------: | :------: | :----: | :---:|